 On your final day in the Gobi, visit Yol Valley.
 A remarkable landscape that is home to a wide range of wildlife, Yol Valley is a beautiful oasis in the middle of the desert.
 Drive to the Three Camel Lodge, our award-winning ecolodge located near Gobi Gurvansaikhan National Park.

-Return to Ulaanbaatar.
 Visit the Winter Palace of the Bogd Khan.
 Built in the late 19th century, the Winter Palace was home to the monarch of the first independent Mongolian state for twenty years.
+In the evening enjoy a performance featuring traditional dancers and khoomi throat singers.

 Day 12 | Departure